TheFellow/arch-lint/README.md

 Note: By default test packages are excluded.
 This can be changed by setting `include_tests: true` on the configuration.

+Configuration files are validated against a built-in YAML schema before the linter runs.
+Invalid files will cause arch-lint to exit with an error.

 ### Fields

 - **name**: A descriptive name for the rule.